RedHatOfficial/ocp4-vsphere-upi-automation/README.md

 The goal of this repo is to make deploying and redeploying a new OpenShift v4 cluster a snap.
 Using the same repo and with minor tweaks, it can be applied to any version of OpenShift higher than the current version of 4.4.

-As it stands right now, the repo works for several installation usecases:
+As it stands right now, the repo works for several installation use cases:
 * DHCP with OVA template
 * DHCP with PXE boot (needs helper node)
 * Static IPs for nodes (lack of isolated network to let helper run DHCP server)